JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **The town of Churchill, Manitoba, located in Canada, is known as the "Polar Bear Capital of the World"**.
+And here is a just a random fact -  **In 1905, the first pizzeria in the U.S. opened in New York City**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)